 Throughout the course of the semester, you will complete responses to 10 journal prompts (each worth 5% of your final grade).
-Think of each response as a progress update on both your understanding of the conceptual material and your progress on model development.
+Think of each response as a progress update on both your understanding of the conceptual and technical material as well as your progress on model development.
 You will receive the prompt at the beginning of the week (on Wednesday) and are encouraged to reflect on it throughout the week.
 Your responses to each journal prompt are due at the end of each week (the following Tuesday).